cosmos/cosmos-sdk/SECURITY.md

 # Security

-> **IMPORTANT**: If you find a security issue, you can security@tendermint.com, or report it to our [bug bounty program](https://hackerone.com/cosmos) on HackerOne. *DO NOT* open a public issue on the repository.
+> **IMPORTANT**: If you find a security issue, you can report it to our [bug bounty program](https://hackerone.com/cosmos) on HackerOne. *DO NOT* open a public issue on the repository.

 ## Bug Bounty